wcfrobert/fkit/README.md

 * Please ensure consistent unit input:
   * SI Unit: **(N, mm, MPa)**
   * Imperial Unit: **(kips, in, ksi)**
-* MK analysis is code-agnostic.
-However, the PM interaction analysis routine is **for concrete sections only** and follows ACI 318-19 assumptions (e.g. rectangular stress block, elastic-perfect-plastic steel, spalling strain of 0.003, etc).
-Interaction surface is independent of user-specified material properties as all concrete fiber is converted to exhibit rectangular stress block behavior, and all rebar converted to elastic-perfect-plastic.
+* Moment curvature analysis is code-agnostic.
+On the other hand, the PM interaction analysis is **for reinforced concrete sections only** and follows ACI 318-19 assumptions (e.g. rectangular stress block, elastic-perfect-plastic steel, spalling strain of 0.003, etc).
+Solution is independent of user-specified fiber materials as all concrete fibesr are converted to exhibit rectangular stress block behavior, and all rebar fibers are converted to elastic-perfect-plastic behavior.
 * Disclaimer: this is not enterprise-grade software.
 Please do NOT use it for work.
 Users assume full risk and responsibility for verifying that the results are accurate.

-**Refer to the README in `\doc` folder for detailed documentation along with theoretical background.**

 ## License